-This tiny island (about 1 acre total) is located about ¼ mile off the west coast of Joyuda in Cabo Rojo, in the south-west part of Puerto Rico.
+Isla Ratones (real name is Isla Piñero) is a tiny island (about 1 acre total), located about ¼ mile off the west coast of Joyuda in Cabo Rojo, in the south-west part of Puerto Rico.

 You can only get there by boat, and I imagine that space on the beach can get limited, especially on weekends in the summer months.
 But during the winter months, you will probably have the island to yourself (as we did in February).

 The island is managed by the DRNA (Departamento de Recursos Naturales y Ambientales).
 It has a boat dock, a white sand beach, a roped-off swimming area, some roofed picnic pavilions with BBQ pits (bring charcoal), fresh water showers, and a restroom (bring some TP).